 First off, let me fill you in on what Comic Con is.
 Comic Con as an educational corporation that creates an awareness and appreciation of comics and related art forms through events and conventions.
 They celebrate the historic contributions that comics have made to art and culture.

-With everything from Marvel comics to Harry Potter, Comic Con offers something for everyone.
+With everything from Marvel comics to Harry Potter Costumes, Comic Con offers something for everyone.
 But when you have kids at Comic Con, it can become a challenge.
 Lucky for you, we’ve rounded up a few great ideas to help make the day more enjoyable for all!

 10 Tips for Enjoying Your Kids at Comic Con